mahesh-sirikonda/picaso-genai-livelab/picaso-genai-oda/oda/oda.md

     ![Policy Details](images/policy_details.png)

-   $\textcolor{red}{\textsf{Note}}$  If you are using a non-default identity domain - then instead of of just supplying the dynamic group name, you need to provide domain-name/group-name in the policy statements.
+   $\textcolor{red}\large{\textsf{Note:}}$   If you are using a non-default identity domain - then instead of of just supplying the dynamic group name, you need to provide domain-name/group-name in the policy statements.

 ## Task 2: Provision Oracle Digital Assistant